 ALAN ELIOT GOLDBERG, FAIA (1931-)

 Goldberg grew up in Aubondale NY.
-He graduated from Washington University in St. Louis in architecture in 1954 then served two years in the Army.
-He worked for several firms, including projects like the Seagram Building in New York.
+In 1954 he graduated from Washington University in St. Louis with a degree in architecture and then served two years in the Army.
+He worked for several firms, working on projects including the Seagram Building in New York.
 In 1966, he joined Eliot Noyes in New Canaan CT.
-Goldberg was named head of the firm’s architectural department in 1972, made partner in 1974, and in 1977, became the sole principal under the new name AG/ENA after Noyes' passing.
+Goldberg was named head of the firm's architectural department in 1972, made partner in 1974, and in 1977, became the sole principal under the new name AG/ENA after Noyes' passing.
 He curated New Canaan Modern Architects: 50 Years of Achievement 1947-1997, and designed the poster.
 He developed standards and designed a plaque which the New Canaan Historical Society and Museum adopted for its Design Award.
 Glass House interview with Goldberg (2022).

 1977 - The Campbell House, 701 Laurel Road, New Canaan CT.
 On the site of a former John Johansen house, top photo, sold to Alan and Trudy Goldberg in 1966.
 Goldberg took it down in 1977 to build a new one of his own design, later saying "It was not an easy decision to demolish a house designed by a fellow architect, but the house needed extensive work."
 Still owned by the Goldbergs as of 2022.
 Photos by Michael Biondo.